foxx1/Football-Operating-System/replit.md

-✓ Branded footer with ProCoach app name and copyright information on all pages ✓ Multi-page PDF reports with consistent branding and page numbering ✓ Professional table styling with color themes and improved data organization
+✓ Branded footer with ProCoach app name and copyright information on all pages ✓ Multi-page PDF reports with consistent branding and page numbering ✓ Professional table styling with color themes and improved data organization ✓ Fixed PDF layout with proper chart-table spacing to prevent overlapping content ✓ Centered footer formatting with two-line layout for professional appearance ✓ Optimized chart dimensions and table positioning for clean PDF generation

 ### July 1, 2025 - Monthly Budgets and Financial Management System
 ✓ Implemented comprehensive Monthly Budgets management with salary summation and expense control